 - Resting or lying down right after a meal

-- Apart from food items, medicines including Ibuprofen, Aspirin also results in acidity.
+- Apart from food items, medicines including ibuprofen, aspirin also cause acidity.

 - Bad Breath

-- Burning Sensation in the Throat and Heart.
+- Burning sensation in the stomach and throat.

-These were the common symptoms of acidity and they may also vary based on the diet followed by an individual.
-This condition can be easily cured by taking certain medicines to reduce the production of acids within the stomach.
-Other natural cure and precautions include following a correct eating pattern, including protein-rich foods and avoiding carbonated beverages, certain spicy and oily fried foods.
+These were the common acidity symptoms, and they may also vary based on the diet followed by an individual.
+This condition can be easily cured by taking certain medicines to reduce the excessive production of acid within the stomach.
+Other natural cures and precautions include following a healthy eating pattern including protein-rich foods and avoiding carbonated beverages, and certain spicy and oily foods.

 The best treatment options available for acidity is the regular intake of safe and effective medications including esomeprazole, famotidine, Gaviscon and other antacids and indigestion drugs to prevent the overproduction of acids and provide relief from the pain and burning sensations.

 Acidity is a common medical condition, which affects people of all ages and sex.
-According to the records, more than 60 millions of people suffer from acidity and Gastroesophageal Reflux Disease.
+According to the records, more than 60 million people suffer from acidity and Gastroesophageal Reflux Disease.
 The main cause is the lifestyle factor, obesity and regular use of certain drugs.